 - Effects for teachers in participating in co-design in inter-disciplinary stakeholder groups and articulating and disseminating aspects of their practice and activities – which could involve action research by or with teachers.

 - Impacts of access to resources for carers on their understanding, beliefs and attitudes of STEM and interactions with their children.

 - Effects for carers in participating in co-design in inter-disciplinary stakeholder groups, and articulating and disseminating aspects of their interactions with the resources.

 - Dr Lihua Xu (Deakin University)

-- Associate Professor Linda Hobbs (Deakin University)
+- Professor Linda Hobbs (Deakin University)

 - Professor Jan van Driel (The University of Melbourne)

 - Associate Professor Victoria Millar (The University of Melbourne)

 - Ms Bridgette Van Leuven (Science Gallery Melbourne)